kieda/ForcePhysicsSimulator/PhysicsNew/Readme.txt

 class-based object oriented system (which is a bit different from what you would expect from a python program)

+Important: when using and extending this platform, make sure that extend it in a sensible manner.
+A lot of effort was put into the design patterns of this engine to allow extensibility.
+I highly suggest against monkey patching and I will be displeased.

 ** Packages **

 world